Translated from Norwegian by Don Bartlett

 Nesbo underlines the filth in the town: the moral corruption is reflected in the weather and the pollution, unlike Fife a short distance away, which is bathed in sunlight.
 But the men living there choose to do so, as if too much light will expose them for what they are.
 The book opens with rain, following a single raindrop as it finds its way down to the main characters, a device Nesbo uses again at the end.

 Macbeth is part of a series commissioned by Hogarth Press, a contemporary reimagining of Shakespeare’s plays.
-Margaret Atwood’s reworking of The Tempest, Hag-Seed, has also been reviewed on this site.
+Margaret Atwood’s reworking of The Tempest, Hag-Seed, and Jeanette Winterston’s reworking of The Winter’s Tale, The Gap of Time, have also been reviewed on this site.

 Before cell phones, at any rate.